Mistra SAMS International Young Researcher Grants

 The duration of the guest research visit will normally be 1-3 months, although other time frames are possible.
 The Mistra SAMS grant can be used to cover costs that are directly related to the research visit, i.e. travel costs, accommodation costs and other direct costs, e.g costs of material.
 Salary costs, meals and/or per diem will not be covered by the grant.
 Each applicant can only be awarded one SAMS grant in the same year.

 Successful candidates must have documented scientific competence (or on-going Ph.D. work) in an area of core relevance to a specific scientific team or work package within the Mistra SAMS program.
 Only Ph.D. candidates or researchers with a Ph.D. degree granted within the past five years will be considered.

-An important purpose of the young researcher visits is also to initiate, deepen or otherwise contribute to building up long-term institutional cooperation and contacts between Swedish scholars and international research environments.
+An important purpose of the young researcher visits is also to initiate, deepen or otherwise contribute to building up long-term cooperation and contacts between Swedish scholars and international research environments.
 Priority will therefore be given to candidates who are affiliated with environments that have strong scientific relevance to the work of the program.
-Both the candidate’s home department/research unit and the Swedish host (work package leader) should motivate and confirm their support of the research visit.
+Both the candidate’s home department/research unit and the Swedish host (one of the Mistra SAMS work package leaders at KTH or VTI) should motivate and confirm their support of the research visit.

 Procedures and how to apply

 The invitation to apply for grants is continuously open, but candidates will be expected to carry out their research visit within six months of having received the grant.
 Applications (normally 2-5 pages) should include: